Updated: January 18th 2018

 Of these options, the “Multiple Tabs” option is generally the quickest, so we will start there.

 Multiple Browser Tabs

-Open your American Express account in multiple tabs on the same browser.
+A common option for registering the same offer to multiple cards is by using multiple browser tabs.
+Open your American Express account in multiple tabs on the same browser (via the old interface, ideally).
 Within each tab, pick a different credit card and navigate to the “Amex Offers & Benefits” section.
 Once all browser tabs show a different credit card, but the same offer, then go one by one to each tab and click “Add to Card”.
-This needs to be done fairly quickly or else you will get an error message.

 If you somehow loaded an offer to one card, but forgot to do the multiple browser trick, you will notice that it disappears from all of the other cards on the same Amex login.
 Luckily there is a somewhat complicated way to get the offers back if this happens.
 For more info, see: Amex Offers: How to Make an Offer Magically Reappear.

 Multiple Amex Sign-ons